Package Leaflet: Information for the User

 Keep out of sight and reach of children.

-Do not store at a temperature above 86°F (30°C).
-Store in the original packaging.
+Do not store above 30°C. Store in the original packaging.

-Do not use Melteva after the expiration date shown on the container.
+Do not use Melteva after the expiration date shown on the packaging.

-Medicines should not be disposed of through drains or in the trash.
-Dispose of packaging and medicines you no longer need at the SIGRE of the pharmacy.
-If in doubt, ask your pharmacist how to dispose of unused packaging and medicines.
-By doing so, you will help protect the environment.
+Medicines should not be disposed of via wastewater or household waste.
+Deposit the packaging and any unused medicines in the pharmacy's SIGRE.
+If in doubt, ask your pharmacist how to dispose of the packaging and any unused medicines.
+This will help protect the environment.

 Composition of Melteva